 Living costs depend on a number of factors including the country you are working in, the region, and personal spending habits.
 In general, our teachers are able to earn enough to live comfortably.
 In Asia, most teachers are also able to recoup the program fee, and still add to their savings.
 However, the LanguageCorps program is not for people who are strictly interested in "making money", but rather for those who are excited about the opportunity to live and work in another culture.
 Check Locations (click the "Job Prospects & Pay" link for each country) to see how different countries compare. (top)

 Our in-country TESOL training and certification programs last 4 weeks, and require your full-time commitment to attend classes, and participate in all other training and community activities.
-Online course must be completed within a 9-week period.
+The online course must be completed within a 12-week period.
 Teaching contracts tend to be quite flexible and vary by location.
 Some schools want a six month or longer commitment, but others either do not require a contract, or will do a month-to-month contract.(top)